Abidjan: Port

 Abidjan has one of the biggest ports in the sub-region (West Africa).
 It is a container transshipment port and was opened in 1951 in the presence of the Minister of Overseas and Colonies at the time, François Mitterrand.
 The 15 m deep Vridi Canal, where boats with large draughts can dock in the deep-water port.

-The Côte d'Ivoire is in the Franc Zone (where the currency is CFA francs), as part of the West African Economic and Monetary Union (WAEMU).
+Ivory Coast is in the Franc Zone (where the currency is CFA francs), as part of the West African Economic and Monetary Union (WAEMU).
 Abidjan is the economic centre of both the Côte d'Ivoire and of the whole region, including Burkina Faso and Mali; this is mainly because of its deep-water port.
 The road network in Abidjan (5,600 km asphalted in 1995, compared to 1,000 km in 1970), which covers the whole region, effectively increases its port activity as 50% of the business from Burkina Faso, Mali and Niger pass through it.

 Abidjan receives the bulk of the country's industrial activity; its port alone receiving 60% of ivory park industry.
 Abidjan has ambitions of oil-production—off-shore production and especially refining and distribution.
 In 1995 the port received 12 million tonnes of traffic, of which 5.5 million tonnes were petroleum products.

 Exports include coffee, cocoa, timber, bananas, pineapples, and manganese.